-The Installer will also load WildThing on your disk.
 WildThing is a 'shared library' which lets the other Externals 'talk' to each other.
 It shares and it cares.
-However on the latest operating systems, because of the way shared libraries are stored, you may not be able to see it.
 There are only three things that you need to know about WildThing: (1) it is necessary for the various WildTools Externals to run, (2) it must be compatible with the current copies of the WildTools Externals, and (3) you should only have one copy of WildThing installed.